Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-3.md

 **Challenge 7 - Add units**

 The weather API supports a unit of `standard`, `metric`, or `imperial`.
-Currently you should be getting the weather in Kelvin (standard) this is hard to understand better to allow a request to include the unit.
+Currently, you should be getting the weather in Kelvin (standard) this is hard to understand better to allow a request to include the unit.

 <!-- > -->